Codex + Claude Workflows / Applied

 01

-Explain the video's core claim as: Design sessions around context economy: fewer wandering prompts, clearer work packets, and better reuse of artifacts.
+State the transcript-backed claim in your own words: Design sessions around context economy: fewer wandering prompts, clearer work packets, and better reuse of artifacts.

 02